Skip to main content

 Fees / Grants

-• 150 € at the time of registration (fully refundable in case of non-admission).
+• €150 registration fee (fully refundable in case of not being admitted).

-• 2,720 € (25% of the total) upon admission confirmation as a reservation fee.
+• €2,885 (25% of the total) upon confirmation of admission as a place reservation.

-• The remaining amount is 3 installments of 2,720 € each, to be paid in October, December, and February.
+• 3 installments of €2,885, to be paid in October, December, and February.

-The price includes:
+The tuition fee includes:

-• Access to the online training platform.
+• Access to the online learning platform.

 • Masterclasses with guest experts.

-• Management of curricular internships.
+• Management of curricular internships, with personalized guidance.

-• Issuance and delivery of the title/diploma.
+• Issuance and delivery of the official diploma/certificate.

 Admission